a-karma/Bogor_Workshop/DAY_3/Session3.md

 ### 5. Extra exercises
 >
-> Can you add the regions and colours to the tree?
->
 > Can you add the sample names to the plot using the function `geom_text_repel()`
 >
-> Can you re-colour the points based the three clusters inside of four?
+> in your pca, can you re-colour the points based on the three clusters inside of four? `Hint` - look at column `region2` in the metadata
 >
-> Can you use scale_colour_manual() to choose your own colour palette?
+> can you use `scale_colour_manual()` to choose your own colour palette?
 >
-> Plot on the different PC axis and calculate the variation for these
+> plot on the different PC axes and calculate the contribution of variation for these axes
->

-Extra ADMIXTURE exercise
 >
 > could you change the plots to be a better representation of the  clusters